Teflondom25/LFG-Bot/README.md

-## 🚀 LFG Subscription Bot
+# 🚀 LFG Subscription Bot

-### 🎯 Problem Solved: Eliminating LFG Spam
+## 🎯 Problem Solved: Eliminating LFG Spam

 The traditional "Looking for Group" (LFG) system using **Discord reaction roles** often creates massive notifications and spam, forcing users to mute channels or leave roles altogether.

 This bot introduces a **smart, targeted subscription model**.
-Instead of pinging hundreds of people who are subscribed to the game role but aren't currently playing, the bot only notifies users who have **explicitly subscribed** to notifications for that specific game.
+Instead of pinging hundreds of people who are subscribed to the game role but aren't currently playing, the bot only notifies users who have **explicitly subscribed** to notifications for that specific game, and crucially, it **sandboxes data by server (Guild)**.
 This ensures pings are relevant and keeps your community channels clean and usable.

-### ✨ Core Functionality
+## ✨ Core Functionality

-The LFG Bot manages persistent, database-backed game subscriptions for every user.
+The LFG Bot manages persistent, database-backed game subscriptions for every user on a per-server basis.

-* **Targeted Pinging:** Only subscribed users are pinged for an LFG request.
+* **Targeted Pinging:** Only subscribed users in the requesting server are pinged for an LFG request.

+* **Multi-Server Support:** All subscriptions are stored under a unique **Guild ID**, preventing cross-server contamination of LFG pings and data.

 * **Automatic Thread Creation:** The /lfg command automatically creates a new thread in the channel, centralizing the LFG conversation and preventing main channel disruption.

 * **Data Normalization:** All game names are normalized (Deep Rock Galactic -> deep-rock-galactic) to prevent users from creating duplicate entries due to spelling or capitalization errors.

 * **Intelligent Autocomplete:** Suggestions are drawn from a comprehensive games.txt file and existing database entries for a seamless user experience.

-### 🛠️ Technology Stack
+## 🛠️ Technology Stack

 <table>